shubham-chemate/ai-bill-splitter/readme.md

 # AI Bill Splitter

 Split bills intelligently using AI and natural language processing.
-Upload a bill image, define who paid for what with simple rules, and get instant fair calculations—no more awkward money conversations at dinner.
+Upload a bill image, define who paid for what with simple rules, and get instant fair calculations—no more awkward money conversations at dinner, no more time wastage after shopping just calculate bill share.

 ## Features